kirschbaum-development/forge-previewer/README.md

     --wildcard                               Create a site with wildcard subdomains.
     --route-53-key[=ROUTE-53-KEY]            AWS Route 53 key for wildcard subdomains SSL certificate.
     --route-53-secret[=ROUTE-53-SECRET]      AWS Route 53 secret for wildcard subdomains SSL certificate.
+    --nginx-template[=NGINX-TEMPLATE-ID]     The nginx template ID to use on your Laravel Forge website.
 ```

 > **Note**: the `deploy` command can be run multiple times and will skip any steps that have already been run previously.